aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 _Insight:_ Basic subscription is the most popular among customers, indicating a higher preference for basic subscription services.

-**Customers who cancelled their subscription within 6 months**
+**3. Customers who cancelled their subscription within 6 months**
 ````sql
 select distinct CustomerID, CustomerName, SubscriptionStart, SubscriptionEnd
 from sub
 where Canceled = 1 and DATEDIFF(month, SubscriptionStart, SubscriptionEnd)  <=6
 ````
 **Output**
-_Insight:_ No customer cancelled their subscription within 6 months.
+No customer cancelled their subscription within 6 months.

+_Insight:_

 **Calculate the average subscription duration for all customers**